 Registration of marriage to Finland: Marriages that were solemnized abroad are considered valid in Finland if the marriage is applicable in the country it was performed in, however only after it has been registered to the Finnish Population Register.
-The registration may be done directly to the Local Registration office in Finland or via a Finnish mission abroad.
+The registration may be done directly to the Local Register Offices in Finland or via a Finnish mission abroad.
 There is no registration fee.
 Registration takes 2-3 weeks.
 The following documents are required:

 US citizenship has to be registered to Finland according to the Population Information Act (661/2009) which obliges Finnish citizens to keep their population registers up-to-date.
-Registration can be made directly to Local Register Offices in Finland or via Finnish mission abroad.
+Registration can be done directly to Local Register Offices in Finland or via Finnish mission abroad.
 There is no registration fee in Finland.
 Registration takes about 2-3 weeks.
 The following document is needed: